deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## <a name="sentiment">Sentiment Analysis </a>

+Sentiment is a kind of text classification.
+Is the movie review positive or negative?
+It can also help answer the secondary question of how people felt about specific aspects of a thing.
+A printer, for example, might be judged according to its speed, reliability, ease of use, tech support and connectivity.

 For neural networks to learn sentiment, you need a labeled dataset to conduct supervised learning; i.e. you must have a set of documents or words that humans have associated with emotional signals, be they as simple as *positive* and *negative*, or as nuanced as frustration, anger, delight, satisfaction and lacadaisical whimsicality.

 So the first step is to pick the categories you care about.
 Then you create a dataset in which the examples have been tagged with those labels.
 (Mechanical Turk is useful here...)
 If you don't mind using someone else's categories, you can download this set of [sentiment-labeled Tweets](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip).